 “I want you to think for yourself, to challenge me.”

-She flicked a page and played with one of her pigtails, musings bubbling up through the cracks in her quiet, spilling out of her.
-He tuned to her rapid-fire musings as being her transient nature and what he loved most about her and ran his toe along her thigh and slipped it under her skirt and then into her panties.
-She slid open her legs without much resistance; pleasure was Blake’s discerning speciality when he held the camera in one hand and not two.
+She flicked a page and played with one of her pigtails, thoughts bubbling up through the cracks in her quiet, spilling out of her.
+He tuned to her rapid-fire musings as being her nature, a transient loveliness and what he loved most about her.
+Again, he ran his toe along her thigh and slipped it under her skirt and then into her panties.
+She opened her legs without resistance.
+Pleasure was Blake’s discerning speciality when he held the camera in one hand and not two.

-His eyes were droopy and wide, shoulder rounder, lens zooming catching something about her he’d never seen.
-In love with her mystery.
-Nearly one million followers of those oblique shots: an eye and wide aperture, blurred Space Invaders, the reflection of her derriere in glass, her stockings, a peek at her smooth skin.
+His eyes were droopy and wide, shoulders rounder, lens zooming catching something about her he’d never seen.
+In love with her mystery again.
+Nearly one million followers of those oblique shots: an eye in wide aperture, blurred Space Invader machines as a backdrop, the reflection of her derriere in some pane of glass, her stockings and a peek at her smooth skin.
+Love!